• Pricing

 Use Adobe Acrobat if:

-• You need precise control over document formatting with advanced text and image editing capabilities
+• You need precise control over document formatting with advanced text and image editing capabilities, enhanced by a wide range of AI-powered tools

 • You require complex permission settings and detailed security protocols for regulatory compliance